slava-kohut/R-Coursera-Getting-and-Cleaning-Data-Project-1/CodeBook.md

 **Step 3**
 ---
-A list of features is read from a file into the list `activities_labels`.
+A list of activities is read from a file into the list `activities_labels`.

 **Step 4**
 ---